5 Singapore GP Tips Nobody Talks About for 2019

 A common underground passage connects all four corners of the intersection that makes up Turns 8 and 14.
 People are directed to move in an anti-clockwise manner only, and it crawls at peak hours as the escalators have limited capacity.

 It’s chaos after the last on-track session of each day as everyone heads towards the concert zones or the MRT stations, and the latter can get very packed.
 It wouldn’t be unwise to stay around a little longer as the situation gets better an hour later.
-Leave the rush to those who need to leave urgently; the last trains do not leave until 12 in the morning.
+Leave the rushing to those who need to leave urgently; the last trains do not leave until 12.20 a.m. in the morning.

 I have one bonus tip: Look elsewhere if you want to know more about the race weekend parties.
-As a motorsports fan I’m drawn to the on-track action more than the glamour of the dance clubs and deejays, and as fans, we spend the small hours of the morning doing something else.
+As a motorsports fan, I’m drawn to the on-track action more than the glamour of the dance clubs and deejays, and as fans, we spend the small hours of the morning doing waiting for autographs.
 Sorry to disappoint you if that was what you were looking for.

 This is the last of the Singapore GP articles that I’ll be writing this week, and I hope they were useful.
 Next week, I’ll be back to posting travel stories and race meetings elsewhere in the world.
 Enjoy the event – it’ll be over sooner than you think, and then another year of waiting will begin!